lechu445/LightXmlWriter/README.md

     - WriteRaw
     - WriteValue

-* both implement IDisposable intefrace
+* both implement IDisposable interface

 ### Differences

 * LightXmlWriter contains more overloads of methods

-The overload accepts int, double, bool, ReadOnlySpan<char> (only in .NET Core), char[] etc.
+The overload accepts int, double, bool, ReadOnlySpan&lt;char&gt; (only in .NET Core), char[] etc.
 You can even use overload that uses Action on TextWriter, so you can have all control!

 * WriteEndElement must have name of the element